 Step 2.
 Get Your Teaching Credential/Certification/License

-Most states also require individuals to pass a general teaching certification test as well as any tests in the specific subject individuals may be focusing on.
+Most states also require individuals to pass a general teaching certification test, as well as any tests in the specific subject they may be focusing on.

 Step 3. (optional) Get Some Student Teaching Under Your Belt